MichaelClautice/Psychic-Game/README2.md

-## This is the API-GIF_Finder

-• Topic: Human Emotions!!

-• Click on a gif button to view 10 giffs of that emotion.

-• Click on an individual gif to toggle from static to animated and click again to return to static.

-• Add a gif button to the collection via the Emotion Submission Form.
+## Psychic Game

+• Psychic Game will randomly pick a letter, and the user has to guess which letter the game chose.

+• The game will keep track of the number of correct and incorrect guesses, and the number of guesses remanining.

+• When the player wins - or loses after using up the available guesses - the game will start over again without a page refresh.

-• Please checkout out the deployed app here - https://michaelclautice.github.io/API-GIF_FInder/
+• Please checkout out the deployed app here - https://michaelclautice.github.io/Psychic-Game/

 ## Screenshots